DHAKA ENVIRONMENTALLY SUSTAINABLE WATER SUPPLY

-Promoter – Financial IntermediaryThe borrower is the People's Republic of Bangladesh represented the Ministry of Finance, who will then on-lend to Dhaka Water Supply and Sewerage Authority (DWASA).
+Promoteur – Intermédiaire FinancierThe borrower is the People's Republic of Bangladesh represented the Ministry of Finance, who will then on-lend to Dhaka Water Supply and Sewerage Authority (DWASA).

 Description